The Juicing for Health Movement:

 Fitness pioneer Jack LaLanne was a big advocate of eating raw fruits and vegetables and juicing as part of a healthy life.
 For many Americans, Jack LaLanne’s Power Juicer was their first exposure to the idea of putting raw produce in a blender and extracting the juice.
 But does juicing really provide a nutritional advantage?

 The philosophy behind the juicing movement is that the juice from raw fruits and vegetables contains special enzymes that are good for digestive health.
 People who support juicing claim that raw juice can build up your immune system and help you fight off diseases like cancer.
-Other claims for juicing have included slowing the aging process and removing dangerous toxins from the
+Other claims for juicing have included slowing the aging process and removing dangerous toxins from the body.

 Digestive Health Claims of juicing: